An-Bauer/complexityEntropyPlane/draft.md

 - $Q$ can be represented as scalar product of special vector $v$ and degree dist -> only dependent on degree dist, not who connects to who
 - checked with sheeps and rhesus (dist and E) (they messed up n-1), why only n=100?
 - counter examples same degree dist different intuitive complexity
-- can allways be done if all nodes are reated the same in reference
+- can allways be done if all nodes are treated the same in reference
 - quote"mesures based on degree dist have little power"
 - quote"so far no analytical expression found"